 Spain’s Golden Visa program is Europe’s most expensive, requiring a real estate purchase of at least 500,000 euros.
 In addition, you have to renew your residency permit every two years; elsewhere the renewal requirement is every five years.

 On the plus side, Spain’s program comes with no time-in-country requirement.
 However, Spain taxes non-tax residents on the imputed rental income of real estate owned in the country.
-Therefore, if you buy a piece of property to qualify for the Golden Visa program that you don’t live in and don’t rent out, you’ll still be taxed as if you were earning rental income.
+If you would like to buy a piece of property to qualify.
+The Golden Visa program that you don’t live in and don’t rent out, you’ll still be taxed as if you were earning rental income.

 Spain allows for naturalization after 10 years of residency.
-You’ll need to be proficient in Spanish to qualify, and the country doesn’t allow dual nationality unless you’re from Andorra, Portugal, or one of Spain’s former colonies, including the Philippines.
+You’ll need to be proficient in Spanish to qualify.
+The country doesn’t allow dual nationality unless you’re from Andorra, Portugal, or one of Spain’s former colonies, including the Philippines.